Introduction

 Strategies for Reducing Transaction Fees on Your Credit Card

-2. Choose a Credit Card with Low or No Transaction Fees: Many credit cards offer low or no transaction fees, so it’s important to shop around and compare different cards to find one that works best for you.
-Look for cards that don’t charge foreign transaction fees, annual fees, or balance transfer fees.
+2. Choose a Credit Card with Low or No Transaction Fees: Compare different credit cards to find one with minimal or no transaction fees.
+Look for cards without foreign transaction fees, annual fees, or balance transfer fees.

 Common Mistakes to Avoid When Using a Transaction Fee Credit Card